score-json/json/TSF/trustable/statements/JLS-14.md

 ---

 The SHA value of the library in use coincides with the SHA value provided by Niels Lohmann for that version.

-OLD: The builds are repeatable (i.e. different builds lead to the same SHA value).
-(TODO)